TypeStrong/ts-node/README.md

 ## Loading `tsconfig.json`

-**Typescript Node** finds and loads `tsconfig.json` automatically.
+**Typescript Node** automatically finds and loads `tsconfig.json`.
 Use `--skip-project` to skip loading the `tsconfig.json`.
 Use `--project` to explicitly specify the path to a `tsconfig.json`

 When searching, it is resolved using [the same search behavior as `tsc`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
-By default, this search is performed relative to the directory containing the entrypoint script.
-In `--cwd-mode` or if no entrypoint is specified -- for example when using the REPL -- the search is performed relative to `--cwd` / `process.cwd()`, which matches the behavior of `tsc`.
+By default, this search is performed relative to the entrypoint script.
+In `--cwd-mode` or if no entrypoint is specified -- for example when using the REPL -- the search is performed relative to `--cwd` / `process.cwd()`.

 For example: